 In recognizing the need for better communication with the public, we are working towards an enhanced presence in both traditional and social media and new ways to keep you informed about how the CSRD's dollars are spent and how this affects your daily life.
 Our new hashtag is reflective of that -- #YourCSRD.
 You, the citizens of the CSRD, have an ownership stake in our organization.
 We recognize and respect this concept, and you should expect nothing less than a Board of Directors and staff who operate with openness, transparency and consideration for our constituents.

-The increasing challenges and workload are expected to continue into this year and beyond.
+The increasing challenges and workload will continue.
 The CSRD, however, is well positioned to meet these challenges.
-We will continue to work towards providing services and supporting programs that will create a healthy, vibrant and environmentally sustainable future for all our residents.
+Our efforts will be focused towards providing services and supporting programs that will create a healthy, vibrant and environmentally sustainable future for all our residents.